 For more information on this immediate opportunity, click here.

 Stevens’ undergraduate students are strongly encouraged to participate in research opportunities.
 Typically, undergraduate researchers participate in summer programs, in which the student focuses on a research project, notably with the option to continue his/her research into the academic year.
 Interested individuals may contact Professor Yang ([email protected]).

 Expectations and Responsibilities of Research Students

 It is the student’s responsibility to ensure continued progress of their academic program and thesis research.
 Students have a responsibility for the following aspects of their program.

-Students are expected to work on their class homework/projects outside of work hours and in weekends.
+Students are expected to work on their class homework/projects outside of work hours and weekends.

-Students are expected to maintain the integrity and ethical standards in all aspects of the student’s work, including coursework and research, especially in the tasks of collecting, analyzing, and presenting research data and in writing reports.
+Students are expected to maintain the integrity and ethical standards in all aspects of the student’s work.

 Students are expected to promote collegiality and a welcoming environment in all aspects of the student’s program, ensuring that all are treated with respect.

-Students are expected to help maintain a clean and safe laboratory spaces and common spaces.
+Students are expected to help maintain clean and safe laboratory spaces and common spaces.